-Emission factors are provided here for a selection of pollutants of specific importance to road transport in a simplified form that reflects the composition of the UK fleet and journeys made in 2014.
-They are implied emission factors derived by taking the overall emissions in 2014 for each vehicle type, calculated by the national emissions inventory methodology, and dividing by total vehicle km travelled or number of vehicles or trips made in 2014.
-The emissions are taken from the 2014 version of the NAEI released in early 2016.
-As for the previous inventories, the composition of the fleet has been informed by Automatic Number Plate Recognition data on different types of roads provided by DfT combined with vehicle licensing statistics.
-The factors vary from previous versions published here as a reflection of any methodological (or emission factors) changes made to the 2014 version of the NAEI, as well as the gradual refreshing of the UK fleet with new, cleaner vehicles displacing older, high emitting vehicles, amongst other reasons.
-The particularly significant changes in the factors for CO, NH3 and benzene in this version compared with the previous version of factors from the 2013 NAEI are due to changes in the source of raw emission factors, switching from the TRL (2009) set to the factors in COPERT 4v11 and EMEP/EEA Emissions Inventory Guidebook.
+Emission factors are provided here for a selection of pollutants of specific importance to road transport in a simplified form that reflects the composition of the UK fleet and journeys made in 2015.
+They are implied emission factors derived by taking the overall emissions in 2015 for each vehicle type, calculated by the national emissions inventory methodology, and dividing by total vehicle km travelled or number of vehicles or trips made in 2015.
+The emissions are taken from the 2015 version of the NAEI released in early 2017.
+As for the previous inventories, the composition of the fleet has been informed by Automatic Number Plate Recognition data on different types of roads provided by the Department for Transport (DfT) combined with vehicle licensing statistics.
+The factors vary from previous versions published here as a reflection of any methodological (or emission factors) changes made to the 2015 version of the NAEI, as well as the gradual refreshing of the UK fleet with new, cleaner vehicles displacing older, high emitting vehicles, amongst other reasons.
+For CO, the emission factors have been significantly revised as the method for estimating CO emission degradation from cars and LGVs was improved to use the approach in the latest European COPERT emissions model.
+The effect of this methodology change varied between vehicle types, however it mostly led to a decrease in emission factors.
+Another notable change is the implementation of COPERT 5 NOx emission factors for Euro 5 diesel LGVs, reflecting more recent evidence on the real-world performance of these vehicles.
+These emission factors are higher than those used in COPERT 4.11.0, leading to an increase in estimated NOx emission factors from diesel LGVs, relative to the previous submission.